zmughal/hacktivity/source/_posts/2013-12-23-unicode-encodings-and-endianness-writing-libuninum-bindings.markdown

 detected at compile time and use that ([code](https://github.com/zmughal/p5-Unicode-Number/blob/89cfb5471235dc2d23d9a490417d9b7e558266cf/lib/Unicode/Number.pm#L122)).

 Once I did that, my code was working and all my tests passed!
-There are still a couple of things I need to do in my code to clean it up, but the code is mostly done for now.
+There are still a couple of things I need to do in order to clean it up, but it's mostly done for now.